zhuochenbioinfo/PopGen/README.md

 # PopGen
-Small scripts for population genetics analysis
+Small scripts for population genetics analysis.

+Most of the scripts contain detailed usage in the codes.

 ## SNP_group_ratio.pl
 Calculate SNP allele frequency for selected groups of samples.